-- "Adult" means both individuals legally classified as adults and juveniles treated as adults by court order, statute, or operation of law. - "By -laws" mean those by-laws established by the Interstate Commission for its governance, or for directing or controlling the Interstate Commission's actions or conduct. - "Compact Administrator" means the individual in each compacting state appointed pursuant to the terms of this compact responsible for the administration and management of the state's supervision and transfer of offenders subject to the terms of this compact, the rules adopted by the Interstate Commission and policies adopted by the State Council under this compact. - "Compacting state" means any state which has enacted the enabling legislation for this compact. - "Commissioner" means the voting representative of each compacting state appointed pursuant to Article III of this compact. - "Interstate Commission" means the Interstate Commission for Adult Offender Supervision established by this compact. - "Member" means the commissioner of a compacting state or designee, who shall be a person officially connected with the commissioner.
+Adult means both individuals legally classified as adults and juveniles treated as adults by court order, statute, or operation of law:

+Bylaws means those bylaws established by the interstate commission for its governance or for directing or controlling the interstate commission's actions or conduct;

+Compact administrator means the individual in each compacting state appointed pursuant to the terms of this compact responsible for the administration and management of the state's supervision and transfer of offenders subject to the terms of this compact, the rules adopted by the interstate commission, and the policies adopted by the state council under this compact;

+Compacting state means any state which has enacted the enabling legislation for this compact;

+Commissioner means the voting representative of each compacting state appointed pursuant to Article III of this compact;

+Interstate commission means the Interstate Commission for Adult Offender Supervision established by this compact;

+Member means the commissioner of a compacting state or designee, who shall be a person officially connected with the commissioner:

-- "Non Compacting state" means any state which has not enacted the enabling legislation for this compact. - "Offender" means an adult placed under, or subject, to supervision as the result of the commission of a criminal offense and released to the community under the jurisdiction of courts, paroling authorities, corrections, or other criminal justice agencies. - "Person" means any individual, corporation, business enterprise, or other legal entity, either public or private. - "Rules" means acts of the Interstate Commission, duly promulgated pursuant to Article VIII of this compact, substantially affecting interested parties in addition to the Interstate Commission, which shall have the force and effect of law in the compacting states. - "State" means a state of the United States, the District of Columbia and any other territorial possessions of the United States. - "State Council" means the resident members of the State Council for Interstate Adult Offender Supervision created by each state under Article III of this compact.
+Noncompacting state means any state which has not enacted the enabling legislation for this compact;

+Offender means an adult placed under, or subject to, supervision as the result of the commission of a criminal offense and released to the community under the jurisdiction of courts, paroling authorities, corrections, or other criminal justice agencies;

-ARTICLE III
+Person means any individual, corporation, business enterprise, or other legal entity, either public or private;

+Rules means acts of the interstate commission, duly promulgated pursuant to Article VIII of this compact, substantially affecting interested parties in addition to the interstate commission, which shall have the force and effect of law in the compacting states;

+State means a state of the United States, the District of Columbia, and any other territorial possessions of the United States; and

+State Council means the resident members of the State Council for Interstate Adult Offender Supervision created by each state under Article IV of this compact.

-THE COMPACT COMMISSION
+ARTICLE III THE COMPACT COMMISSION

-The compacting states hereby create the "Interstate Commission for Adult Offender Supervision."
-The Interstate Commission shall be a body corporate and joint agency of the compacting states.
-The Interstate Commission shall have all the responsibilities, powers and duties set forth herein, including the power to sue and be sued, and such additional powers as may be conferred upon it by subsequent action of the respective legislatures of the compacting states in accordance with the terms of this compact.
+The compacting states hereby create the Interstate Commission for Adult Offender Supervision.
+The interstate commission shall be a body corporate and joint agency of the compacting states.
+The interstate commission shall have all the responsibilities, powers, and duties set forth herein, including the power to sue and be sued, and such additional powers as may be conferred upon it by subsequent action of the respective legislatures of the compacting states in accordance with the terms of this compact.

-The Interstate Commission shall consist of Commissioners selected and appointed by resident members of a State Council for Interstate Adult Offender Supervision for each state.

-In addition to the Commissioners who are the voting representatives of each state, the Interstate Commission shall include individuals who are not commissioners but who are members of interested organizations; such non-commissioner members must include a member of the national organizations of governors, legislators, state chief justices, attorneys general and crime victims.
-All non-commissioner members of the Interstate Commission shall be ex-officio (nonvoting) members.
-The Interstate Commission may provide in its by-laws for such additional, ex-officio, non-voting members as it deems necessary.
+The interstate commission shall consist of commissioners selected and appointed by resident members of a State Council for Interstate Adult Offender Supervision for each state.
+In addition to the commissioners who are the voting representatives of each state, the interstate commission shall include individuals who are not commissioners but who are members of interested organizations.
+Such noncommissioner members shall include a member of national organizations of governors, legislators, state chief justices, attorneys general, and crime victims.
+All noncommissioner members of the interstate commission shall be ex officio, nonvoting members.
+The interstate commission may provide in its bylaws for such additional ex officio, nonvoting members as it deems necessary.